Avalander/yuki-test/docs/deploy-bot-to-heroku.md

 # Deploy Yuki to Heroku with CircleCI

+Make sure to follow the steps to [set up a discord bot](./add-bot-to-discord.md) if you haven't done so yet.

 ## Create a new app in Heroku

 To start, log in to [heroku.com](https://heroku.com).